gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The payload of the Stale Sender IDs Request MUST include a CBOR unsigned integer.
 This encodes the version number V of the most recent group keying material stored and installed by the requesting client, which is older than the latest, possibly just distributed, keying material with version number V'.

 The handler MUST reply with a 4.00 (Bad Request) error response, if the request is not formatted correctly.
-Also, the handler MUST respond with a 4.00 (Bad Request) error response, if the specified version number V is greater or equal than the version number V' associated to the latest keying material in the group, i.e., if V >= V'.
+Also, the handler MUST respond with a 4.00 (Bad Request) error response, if the specified version number V is greater or equal than the version number V' associated with the latest keying material in the group, i.e., if V >= V'.

 Otherwise, the handler responds with a 2.05 (Content) Stale Sender IDs Response.
 The payload of the response is formatted as defined below, where SKEW = (V' - V + 1).

-* The Group Manager considers ITEMS as the current number of sets stored in the collection of stale Sender IDs associated to the group (see {{sssec-stale-sender-ids}}).
+* The Group Manager considers ITEMS as the current number of sets stored in the collection of stale Sender IDs associated with the group (see {{sssec-stale-sender-ids}}).

 * If SKEW > ITEMS, the Stale Sender IDs Response MUST NOT have a payload.